-During Quarter 2 of 2024, there were a few exceedances of the 24-hour PM10 AAQO at Neptune's on-site monitor (see Figure 2).
-No exceedances of the PM{2.5} AAQO were observed.
-To investigate the attributable particulate for exceedances of the 24-hour PM10 AAQO outside of Metro Vancouver Air Quality Advisory periods:
+During Quarter 2 of 2025, there were a few exceedances of the 24-hour PM{10} AAQO at Neptune's on-site monitor (see Figure 2).
+No exceedances of the $PM{2.5}$ AAQO were observed.
+To investigate the attributable particulate to exceedances of the 24-hour PM{10} AAQO:

-• Wind speed and direction during hours with PM10 concentrations where the hourly average concentration was at or above the 24-hour AAQO level of 50 μg/m3 were analyzed (Figure 3).
+- If Metro Vancouver Air Quality Advisories were issued during the reporting period, the advisories were reviewed and if relevant those dates were excluded from the next analysis steps (no air quality advisory periods were issued in Q2 2025), - Wind speed and direction during hours with PM10 concentrations where the hourly average concentration was at or above the 24-hour AAQO level of 50 μg/m3 were analyzed (Figure 3); and